na-stewart/Free-SafeSurf/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-CleanBrowsing Enforcer protects you and your loved ones from harmful materials online.
+CleanBrowsing Enforcer for Windows protects you and your loved ones from harmful materials online.

-Dangerous websites can be filtered out on the network level via a [privary friendly](https://cleanbrowsing.org/privacy) DNS service or on your web browser via [SafeSearch](https://developers.google.com/search/docs/crawling-indexing/safesearch).
+Dangerous websites can be filtered out on the network level via a [private DNS service](https://cleanbrowsing.org/privacy) or on your web browser via [SafeSearch](https://developers.google.com/search/docs/crawling-indexing/safesearch).

-Bypass prevention prevents the user from disabling the filter.
+Configurable bypass prevention prevents the user from disabling the filter or making changes to settings.

-CleanBrowsing Enforcer is completely free and does not collect data or communicate with any severs.

-(), however if you are till uncomfortable with network level filtering, SafeSearch is

-This project is not affiliated with CleanBrowsing.org

 <p align="right">(<a href="#readme-top">back to top</a>)</p>